krista805/freelance_hugo/content/blog/hugo-blog.md

 I would highly recommend using Hugo for your clients websites, especially if there's no need for any sort of complex eCommerce solution.

-In my work, I strive to combine both design and development processes and bridge them together,so the topics I will write about will vary.
+In my work, I strive to combine both design and development processes and bridge them together, so the topics I will write about will vary.

 My goal is to share as much knowledge as possible with my fellow designers and developers out there (although I am just starting out haha)!
 I also find a lot of interest in human computer interaction/ user experience as well as digital marketing so I will post articles and case studies along those topics as well.